cocotb/cocotb/documentation/source/simulator_support.rst

 Wavefoms
 ~~~~~~~~

-To get waveform in vcd format some verilog code must be added in the top
-component as example below:
+To get waveform in VCD format some Verilog code must be added in the top component as example below:

 .. code-block:: verilog

     module button_deb(
-        // sync design
         input  clk,
         input  rst,
-        // in-out
         input  button_in,
         output button_valid);

     //... verilog module code here

     // the "macro" to dump signals
     `ifdef COCOTB_SIM
     initial begin